 A well-kept secret, just off Fulham Road, the hotel is located on the doorstep of some of the best museums, exclusive shops and fabulous restaurants with South Kensington Underground station just a few streets away.

-Breakfast at Sydney House Chelsea is an experience not to be missed.
+Breakfast at Sydney House Chelsea is an experience not to be missed and is available from 7.00am-11.00am.
 Guests can choose from the French-style morning feast or for those with a hearty appetite, fluffy American pancakes served with sweet maple syrup and organic berries, or a perfectly cooked full English breakfast.